 With this winter producing some of the best snowmobiling conditions in Ontario in a long time, OFSC Districts 7, 10 and 11 once again have everyone’s favourite trails for sledders to get their braaap on.
-Weaving through snow-dusted forests, over expansive frozen lakes, zipping past the stunning Canadian shield landscape and passing by loads of exceptional accommodations and restaurants, a snowmobile trip to Ontario’s cottage country will not disappoint.
+Weaving through snow-dusted forests, over expansive frozen lakes, zipping past the stunning Canadian shield landscape and passing by loads of exceptional accommodations and restaurants, a snowmobile trip to the great Canadian wilderness just north of Toronto will not disappoint.

 While snowmobiling inside Ontario’s oldest provincial park is not permitted, riding the perimeter on the popular Round Algonquin Park (RAP) tour most definitely is.
 The looped tour will take you through two of this region’s OFSC districts and pass along old rail beds, logging roads, forests, and of course, lots of stunning Canadian shield terrain.

 “Blue Spruce has always been a big supporter of the Algonquin Snowmobile Club, one of the first clubs in Ontario.
 Our family are charter members of the club and I have been on the executive since 1986, 21 years as President.
 The groomer for the club is maintained at our shop so we are guaranteed of groomed trails to our front door every time it goes out.
 Our staff are among the most knowledgeable in the industry.
 We are snowmobilers!”